-After you leave the military, veteran benefits may play a key role in helping you enjoy life as a civilian.
+After you leave the military, veterans benefits may play a key role in helping you enjoy life as a civilian.
 You may receive a variety of benefits, from a pension to disability compensation to the GI Bill.
-If you’re like many veterans, an important question occurs to you at this time of year: are VA benefits taxable?
+But, like many veterans, an important question might have occurred to you about how to handle your taxes: Are VA benefits taxable?

 The answer isn’t as simple as the question.
 Whether or not your VA benefits are taxable depends on which benefits you receive and what your circumstances are.
 It’s always a good idea to consult a tax professional about your individual circumstances.
-However, the following general information can help you understand when you may—or may not—owe taxes.
+However, the following general information can help you understand when you may—or may not—owe taxes on your benefits.

 Military Retirement Pay

 Military retirement pay is fully taxable.
 If you receive a pension based on your age or length of service, it’s taxable.
 You must report the amount you receive as pension income for the year.
-However, if your retirement pay is reduced to provide an annuity for a spouse or other survivor an annuity for a spouse or other survivor, don’t include that amount in your income.
+However, if your retirement pay is reduced to provide an annuity for a spouse or other survivor, don’t include that amount in your income.

 VA Disability Benefits